ESMValGroup/ESMValTool_Tutorial/_extras/about.md

 ## Acknowledgements

-The technical development work for ESValTool v2.0 was funded by various projects, in particular (1) the Copernicus Climate Change Service (C3S) “Metrics and Access to Global Indices for Climate Projections (C3S-MAGIC)” project; (2) the European Union's Horizon 2020 Framework Programme for Research and Innovation
+The technical development work for ESMValTool v2.0 was funded by various projects, in particular (1) the Copernicus Climate Change Service (C3S) “Metrics and Access to Global Indices for Climate Projections (C3S-MAGIC)” project; (2) the European Union's Horizon 2020 Framework Programme for Research and Innovation